ciaraosull/project-5-time-hoppers/README.md

     *   Balsamiq Wireframes: used to create the wireframes for design
     *   Chrome DevTools: used to debug the website
     *   Crispy Forms: used to manage Django Forms
-    *   AWS: the image hosting service used to upload images
+    *   Cloudinary: the image hosting service used to upload images
     *   Coolors: used to make the colour palette
+    *   Stripe: payment platform
     *   Font Awesome: used to create the icons
     *   Github Projects: used to track the progress of the project
     *   Git: the version control system